Dogs Trust Ireland warns of toxic threats to dogs this Easter

 Chocolate, Daffodils and Hot-Cross Buns Top the List of Poisonous Risks

-With Easter just a few days away, Dogs Trust Ireland are asking dog owners to be extra vigilant this bank-holiday weekend.
+Dogs Trust Ireland are asking dog owners to be extra vigilant this Easter bank-holiday weekend.

 Visits to the vet are avoidable if proper precautions are put in place according to the charity.
 The biggest toxic threat to dogs is consuming chocolate as it contains theobromine which can have fatal consequences.
 The darker the chocolate, the more dangerous it is according to the charity